Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 31.

 HP: Radiocarbon resides primarily in the atmosphere, oceans, and organic matter.
-Therefore, electrical discharges through the crust at the beginning of the flood did not affect radiocarbon.
-However, those discharges and the resulting “storm” of electrons and neutrons in the crust produced almost all of earth’s other radioisotopes, disturbed their tenuous stability, and allowed them to rapidly decay—much like a sudden storm with pounding rain and turbulent wind might cause rocks to tumble down a mountainside.
+Therefore, electrical discharges within the crust at the beginning of the flood did not affect radiocarbon.
+However, those discharges and the resulting “storm” neutrons and bremsstrahlung radiation in the crust produced almost all of Earth’s other radioisotopes, disturbed their tenuous stability, and allowed them to rapidly decay—much like a sudden storm with pounding rain and turbulent wind might cause rocks to tumble down a mountainside.

 This is why very precise radiocarbon dating—atomic mass spectrometry (AMS), which counts individual atoms—gives ages that are typically 10–1000 times younger than all other radiometric dating techniques (uranium-to-lead, potassium-to-argon, etc.).